United States Golf Association: Open championships

+Golfers with disabilities began playing at the U.S. Adaptive Open in 2022.

 Individual amateur championships

 Professional golf in the US is mainly run by the PGA Tour, the LPGA, and the PGA of America.
 However, the USGA organizes the 10 national amateur championships.
 The leading events are open to all age groups, but are usually won by golfers in their early twenties: